filippabodecker/autonomous-dog-search-robot/README.md

 ## Project Overview

-This project is an autonomous search robot designed to locate dogs in a home environment.
+This project presents an autonomous indoor search robot designed to locate dogs in a home environment.
 Built around the UNIHIKER K10 and Maqueen Plus V3, it integrates LiDAR-based obstacle detection, autonomous navigation, camera-based dog detection using on-device AI, motor control, local image storage and Telegram-based mission reporting.

 The mission begins at power-on.
 The K10 continuously analyzes camera input and three directional LiDAR measurements.
 Together with a predefined search pattern, these inputs determine whether the robot continues forward or turns toward a clearer path.
 The K10 then sends speed and direction commands to the Maqueen Plus V3, which drives the motors.